There are two main types of treatment used in the management of peripheral vascular disease(PVD):

 ACE inhibitors block the actions of some of the hormones that help to regulate blood pressure.
 They help to reduce the amount of water in your blood and widen your arteries, which will both decrease your blood pressure.

-If side effects become particularly troublesome, a medicine that works in a similar way to ACE inhibitors, known as an 'angiotensin-2 receptor antagonist', may be recommended.
+A medicine that works in a similar way to ACE inhibitors, known as an 'angiotensin-2 receptor antagonist', may also be recommended.

-ACE inhibitors can cause unpredictable effects if taken with other medicines, including some over-the-counter ones, so check with your doctor or pharmacist before taking anything in combination with this medicine.
+ACE inhibitors and angiotensin-2 receptor antagonists can cause unpredictable effects if taken with other medicines, including some over-the-counter ones, so check with your doctor or pharmacist before taking anything in combination with this medicine.

 One of the biggest potential dangers if you have atherosclerosis is a piece of fatty deposit (plaque) breaking off from your artery wall.
 This can cause a blood clot to develop at the site of the broken plaque.